Uganda opposition pop star blocked from flying to US for aid | New Country 923

 Dozens of global musicians including Chris Martin, Angelique Kidjo and Brian Eno last week issued an open letter condemning the treatment of Ssentamu, who in his first public appearance after his arrest had to walk with support and appeared to cry.

-On Thursday, police “violently abducted” Ssentamu, put him into a police ambulance and drove him to an unknown location, another lawyer, Nicholas Opiyo, said on Twitter.
+On Thursday, police “violently abducted” Ssentamu and put him into a police ambulance, another lawyer, Nicholas Opiyo, said on Twitter.
+Any doctor who treats the singer without his consent is violating his or her oath and “will be personally pursued,” he added.

 Ssentamu’s wife, Barbara, said in a Facebook post that security forces “manhandled” her husband, who “groaned in pain” as he shouted for help.